Antequera – El Mauli

 Estadio El Mauli pictured in 2007

-The Estadio El Mauli looks much older than its actual age.
-If somebody told you it was built in the 1950’s, you would probably believe them.
-Built into the side of a shallow hill, the majority of its 6,000 capacity is housed on a large open bank of green and white steps on the east side of the ground.
+The Estadio El Mauli looks much older than it actually is.
+If somebody told you it was built in the 1950s, you would probably believe them.
+Built into the side of a shallow hill, the majority of its 6,000-capacity is housed on a large open bank of green-and-white steps on the east side of the ground.
 The upper 10 rows of the steps have white bucket seats bolted to them.
-The only other developed part of the ground is on the west side, where a 35-metre long propped cantilevered roof sits over the upper tier of the main stand.
-The roof is a more recent addition, as the upper tier was originally left open when the stadium opened in 1983, but gained a cover prior to the club’s ascent to Segunda B in 2008.
+The only other developed part of the ground is on the west side, where a 35-metre-long propped cantilevered roof sits over the upper tier of the main stand.
+The roof is a more recent addition, as the upper tier was originally left open when the stadium opened in 1983, but gained a cover before the club’s ascent to Segunda B in 2008.
 Towards its rear stand a line of media booths, behind which are two rows of raised seating, with variable views due to the supports for the roof and the said media booths.
-More sight-lines have been compromised in the lower tier of the main stand, where two large substitute benches block any view from the front rows.
+More sightlines have been compromised in the lower tier of the main stand, where two large substitute benches block any view from the front rows.
 The main stand is flanked by single tiers of open seating which extend to the touchlines.
-Behind each goal are large banks of earth and one wonders if these were part of a grander plan to develop the stadium had CD Antequerano gone on to greater things.
-Maybe Antequera can reach a level that its predecessor failed to attain?
-If it does, then the modest El Mauli has the scope to rise up to the required standard.
+Behind each goal are large banks of earth, including an impressive olive tree in the centre of the southern one.

 Antequera Club de Fútbol Official X/Twitter account: https://twitter.com/AntequeraCF